-Dieckman, Lynne M. Department of Chemistry, Creighton University, Omaha, Nebraska.
+Dieckman, Lynne M. Department of Chemistry and Biochemistry, Creighton University, Omaha, Nebraska.

 - Discovery of aspirin